Missed an opportunity?

 It is natural to feel regret when we miss out on opportunities, but it is important to remember that this is a normal emotion to experience.

-It’s helpful to take a step back and evaluate the situation objectively and be mindful that it was likely out of our control.
+It’s helpful to take a step back and evaluate the situation objectively and understand that it was likely out of your control.
 While it may be difficult, it is important to recognize that feeling regret is a part of life and can serve as a learning experience.

 Reflect on the missed opportunity and learn from it